Watts-Lab/deliberation-assets/projects/santoro/partner_swap/v1/game/round_1_instructions/round_1_breakout_instructions_shown_to_Republicans.md

 ### Instructions

-Please have a 10-minute conversation with your partner about illegal immigration.
-Specifically, discuss whether or not you agree that immigrants who entered the United States illegally should have the opportunity to become United States citizens.
+Please have a 10-minute conversation with your partner.
+Specifically, discuss the following question: What does the "perfect" day looks like to you?
+Do not discuss any other topic.

 Please note that your partner favors the Democratic Party.